 Reducing land-based impacts is an important strategy to protect coral reefs and the communities that depend upon them.
-Appropriate land-use practices are critical for the management of watersheds to ensure that the transport of sediment, nutrients, and other pollutants to coral reefs is minimized.
-Engaging in watershed management strategies and watershed planning can be a crucially important responsibility for coral reef managers.
+Appropriate land use practices are critical for the management of watersheds to ensure that the transport of sediment, nutrients, and other pollutants to coral reefs is minimized.
+Engaging in watershed management strategies and watershed planning is a crucial responsibility for coral reef managers.

 The development of a watershed management plan requires coordination with interested partners (local government and NGOs) and stakeholders including public and private groups and community members.
 Plans are usually comprised of a shared vision and a suite of strategies to address issues identified for improvement through a participatory planning process.
 Coral reef managers can also engage directly with watershed users by supporting specific strategies that are priorities for coral reef health.

 The major types of strategies that coral reef managers may get involved in to reduce watershed impacts on coral reefs include:

 - Erosion/sediment reduction — Coral reef managers can raise awareness about the implications to marine ecosystems of excess sediments entering watercourses.
 A range of strategies are available to reduce erosion in both agricultural and urban settings, including revegetation of riparian (streamside) areas, contour tilling, terracing, rotational grazing/cropping, avoiding overstocking, vegetated swales, road drainage and sediment traps (settlement ponds, wetlands, etc.).
 Planning and design that maintains the natural hydrologic regime can avoid many erosion problems.